Johnnie71/Johnnie71/ReadMe.md

 ## Hey!!
 My name is Johnnie 🤗

-I'm a Software Engineer with a background in Architectural design and hospitality in NYC 🌇 Inspired everyday to add to my creative skillset!
-Love learning new technologies as well creating interactive user experiences.
-Currently a Software Developer at FIG.
+I'm a Software Engineer with a background in architectural design and hospitality in the vibrant backdrop of NYC 🌇.
+Inspired daily to expand my creative skillset, I thrive on learning new technologies and crafting interactive user experiences.
+Currently, I'm contributing as a Full Stack Software Developer at FIG.

 ## Some of my favorite things are...
 - 🕌 Architectural Design